 (but I actually am.
 Shut up.)

-Soak the tea bag in 1/2 cup of boiling water for 10 minutes whilst you melt the butter in a medium pot.
+- Soak the tea bag in 1/2 cup of boiling water for 10 minutes whilst you melt the butter in a medium pot and remove from the heat.
 Beat the sugar and eggs into the butter, followed by the buttermilk and lemon zest.
 Remove the tea bag from the water, pour the brewed tea into the pot and stir together.
 Cut open the tea bag and stir the tea leaves into the pot as well.
 Add the flour, baking powder + soda, salt, poppy seeds (if using) and stir together until just combined.
 Stir in the blueberries.